CISSP certification – The ultimate guide [updated 2021]

 The rising demand

-Of course, in order to become a credentialed professional, you’ll need to understand the CISSP requirements, of which there are quite a few.
+Are you eligible for the certification?
+To become a credentialed professional, you’ll need to understand the CISSP requirements, of which there are quite a few.

 How do I earn the CISSP?

 Earning your credentials requires that you meet the current CISSP requirements.
 There is a lengthy testing process involved, but it goes much deeper than this.
-You need a significant amount of previous work experience, or you can become an Associate of (ISC)2 combined with a little less real-world experience with security work.
+You need a significant amount of previous work experience, or you can become an Associate of (ISC)², combined with a little less real-world experience with security work.
 The overall process will look like this:

 - Have the minimum required real-world experience.